• About Texas Travel Talk

 The average time it takes to get there from Dallas is 15 minutes.

 Grand Prairie is a fun day trip from Dallas.
-You need a day to see the attractions that make this city worthwhile for tourists: Louis Tussaud’s Palace of Wax, Ripley’s Believe It Or Not, Lone Star Park, and Epic Waters (an indoor water park that is always open).
+You need a day to see the attractions that make this city worthwhile for tourists: Louis Tussaud’s Palace of Wax, Ripley’s Believe It or Not, Lone Star Park, and Epic Waters (an indoor water park that is always open).

 3. Grapevine, Texas